-As scientists start to map this strange territory of complex relationships, I'm interested in developing new ways to experience, reframe, and transform it, especially in the curious places where uncertainty is the rule.
+As scientists map the new territory of complex systems, I develop new ways to experience, reframe, and transform our encounters with human systems, especially in the curious places where uncertainty is the rule.
 My love for adventure and exploration of unfamiliar places has led me to approach the world of systems and social space by creating metaphorical connections in geographic and urban space.
 What I find most exciting is discovering or even fabricating those points of contact where analogy slips into literality, where the two worlds unexpectedly intersect.
 In these moments, complex systems can become legible at the scale of felt experience.

 My past software-based works sought to reveal patterns in human geography by visualizing the invisible.
 In the past two years, I have moved from interpretation towards intervention, created a more central role for my own voice, and learned how to invite unpredictability into the process of making.
 These newer projects often begin as proposals for site-specific performances or interventions, which I develop as performative lectures.
 While the proposal itself is important, carrying it out remains vital: in realizing a proposal, I listen for opportunities afforded by chance, unforeseen interactions, and failure.
 In practice, ideas gain weight and fullness; concept becomes personal, intimate, and resonant.